kimberlythegeek/wordpress/README.md

 Uses the [simple HTML 5 contact form plugin](#my-super-simple-contact-form) and the [footer widget area plugin](#add-footer-widget-area).

 The contact form is not coded for reusability yet.
-The admin 1email is hard-coded into the plugin.
+The admin email is hard-coded into the plugin.
 Created a shortcode `[super_simple_contact_form]` to add the contact form to posts and pages.

 I had to modify the `footer.php` file, because if there is a way to dynamically place widget areas (i.e. a standalone plugin that will add a widget area), I don't yet know how to do that.